RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Experimental Results

 As expected, in terms of perceptual quality, as indicated by the LPIPS metric, all diffusion-based reconstruction methods achieve satisfactory results.
 Among them, RN-SDE and DOLCE stand out, significantly outperforming others, with each showing competitive performance across the two datasets, and the differences between them are negligible.
-Furthermore, in terms of PSNR and SSIM, RN-SDE beats DOLCE across all experimental cases on both datasets.
+Furthermore, in terms of PSNR and SSIM, RN-SDE outperforms DOLCE across all experimental cases on both datasets.
 For NafNet and RN-SDE, as previously mentioned, a direct comparison between these two experiments is not entirely fair.
 Nevertheless, the difference between RN-SDE and NafNet remains minimal.
-Nevertheless, the gap between RN-SDE and NafNet remains small.
 In fact, concerning PSNR and SSIM, the difference between RN-SDE and NafNet across all experimental settings stays within 1 dB for PSNR and 0.02 for SSIM.
-However, in terms of perceptual quality, RN-SDE outperforms NafNet by several times.
+However, in terms of perceptual quality (LPIPS), RN-SDE demonstrates a significant improvement over NafNet.
 When comparing RN-SDE SA to NafNet, RN-SDE SA achieves a clear advantage on the ChromSTEM dataset, while for the C4KC-KiTS dataset, this gap narrows to 0.3 dB for PSNR and 0.005 for SSIM. \\

 \textbf{Model Complexity and Runtime Efficiency.} In Table~\ref{tab: time}, we compared the computational complexity of the sampling process in four diffusion-based models across four aspects: FLOPs, number of parameters, and time consumption, using both the ChromSTEM and C4KC-KiTS datasets.
 We reported the total time consumption for the sampling process, along with the corresponding number of iterations required.
 The iterations for RN-SDE include Time-Travel, which can be measured by Eq.~\ref{eq: tt iter}.
 In the ChromSTEM dataset, we set the travel length to $l=4$ and the travel repetition to $r=2$, while for the C4KC dataset, we adjusted the travel length to $l=8$.
-All experiments were conducted using a single Nvidia Quadro RTX 8000 GPU and an Intel Xeon Gold 6226R CPU with a batch size of $1$.
+The batch size was set as $1$.
 In DOLCE, we used our own implementation of the Radon forward/backward transform, which may lead to differences in execution efficiency.
-Therefore, we must emphasize that the provided \textbf{time are approximate and intended for reference only.}
+Therefore, we must emphasize that the provided \textbf{times are approximate and intended for reference only.}

 The table highlights that RN-SDE offers a clear advantage over DOLCE in terms of both computational complexity and runtime efficiency.
 Specifically, RN-SDE requires significantly fewer FLOPs and parameters, completing the sampling process in a fraction of the time compared to DOLCE, which exhibits the highest time consumption on both datasets.
 Notably, RN-SDE achieves these improvements while also outperforming DOLCE in key performance metrics such as PSNR, SSIM, and LPIPS, making it a more efficient and effective choice overall. \\